-Conventional ASTM or ISO Test Sieves can be used and are often fitted with Sieve Seal Gaskets to control leakage.
+Although use of deep frame Wet-Wash sieves is typical, conventional ASTM or ISO Test Sieves can also be used and are often fitted with Sieve Seal Gaskets to control leakage.
 Procedures are similar to conventional dry sieving, just messier.
 Use caution to prevent material loss when rinsing the individual fractions into containers for drying and subsequent weighing.
-There is dedicated wet sieving equipment available, some with self-contained vibration and vacuum systems, as well as waste water recovery and recycling.
+Dedicated wet sieving equipment is available, some with self-contained vibration and vacuum systems, as well as waste water recovery and recycling.

 Wet-Wash Preparation Method involves agitating the sample as it is sprayed with water or while it is in a water suspension.
 The agitation is often done by hand using a Wet Wash Sieve under water running from a faucet or dispersed through a spray fixture.
 Mesh sizes for these sieves are selected based on application requirements for particle sizes to retain. #200 (75µm) and #325 (45µm) are examples of popular opening sizes and optional backing cloth reinforces the mesh for longer service life.

 A variation of this method is to place the entire sample in a pan, cover with water, then agitate by hand.
 The waste water is decanted over a wet wash sieve and more water is added to the pan, continuing the process until the waste water is relatively clear.
 The Aggra Washer device mechanizes this process, saving time and increasing repeatability.
 Runoff can be filtered with a wet-wash or standard sieve positioned near a drain or fitted with a drain pan.